 Black and other minority ethnic individuals make up a large share of jobs considered essential in tackling the virus and so at increased risk of infection.
-In 2018, nurses and health visitors from black, Asian and minority ethnic groups comprised 18.8 percent of this workforce in all care settings in England.25
+In 2018, nurses and health visitors from black, Asian and minority ethnic groups comprised 18.8 per cent of this workforce in all care settings in England.36

-24 NHS (2020) WRES
+35 NHS (2020) WRES

-We are monitoring conversations in the media and social media and from ethnic minority professional representative bodies about the health professionals (and wider population) who are dying from Covid-19 being more likely to be ethnic minorities.
-In April a HSJ report shows that 71 percent of the 35 nurses and midwives who had died were from ethnic minority backgrounds and a minimum of 56 (53 percent) of healthcare workers who had died were not born in this country.
-The researchers call for the government's inquiry into the deaths of ethnic minority healthcare workers and staff who had migrated to the UK.
-In Since then the evidence of the disproportionate impact on ethnic minorities has grown, a Public Health England Report in June clarifying that individuals from ethnic minority groups are more likely to work in occupations with a higher risk of Covid-19 exposure.
+We are monitoring conversations in the media and social media and from ethnic minority professional representative bodies about the health professionals (and wider population) who are dying from Covid-19 being more likely to be ethnic minorities.37 In April a HSJ report shows that 71 per cent of the 35 nurses and midwives who had died were from ethnic minority backgrounds and a minimum of 56 (53 percent) of healthcare workers who had died were not born in this country.
+The researchers call for the government's inquiry into the deaths of ethnic minority healthcare workers and staff who had migrated to the UK.38 Since then the evidence of the disproportionate impact on ethnic minorities has grown, a Public Health England Report in June clarifying that individuals from ethnic minority groups are more likely to work in occupations with a higher risk of Covid-19 exposure.39

-Reviewing our data relating to disparities in mortality rates of the professionals on our register who have sadly lost their lives in service has shown that, of the individuals where data was available, 61% of those who died were from Black and ethnic minority backgrounds - three times as high as the percentage of those on the register as a whole (20 percent).
+Reviewing our data relating to disparities in mortality rates of the professionals on our register who have sadly lost their lives in service has shown that, of the individuals where data was available, 57 per cent identified as Black, Asian or another ethnic minority - almost three times as high as the percentage of those on the register as a whole (20 per cent).

-Our data shows us that people employed via an agency are more likely to be from ethnic minority backgrounds than people employed directly.29 72 percent of jobs done through direct employment are by people of white British ethnicity, with 5 percent by people of black/black British African ethnicity.
-In comparison, 35 percent of jobs done via an agency are by people of black African ethnicity, and 34 percent are by people of white British ethnicity.
+Our data shows us that people employed via an agency are more likely to be from ethnic minority backgrounds than people employed directly.
+40 72 per cent of jobs done through direct employment are by people of white British ethnicity, with 5 per cent by people of black/black British African ethnicity.
+In comparison, 35 per cent of jobs done via an agency are by people of black African ethnicity, and 34 per cent are by people of white British ethnicity.
 The information we have gleaned through our intelligence and stakeholder engagement suggests that some agency employed professionals feel they are more likely to be deployed to care for Covid-19 patients without adequate PPE (Ref 12 in the action plan).
 The frequent use of bank or agency nurses or carers has been associated with

-25 NHS Digital (2019) NHS Hospital and Community Health Services (HCHS): Nurses & health visitors by care setting and ethnic group, in NHS Trusts and CCGs in England, as at 30 November 2018, headcount.
+36 NHS Digital (2019) NHS Hospital and Community Health Services (HCHS): Nurses & health visitors by care setting and ethnic group, in NHS Trusts and CCGs in England, as at 30 November 2018, headcount.
 8 March 2019.

-26 Tweets accessed 08-04-20 https://twitter.com/jsbamrah/status/1247633745278111747
+37 Tweets accessed 08-04-20 https://twitter.com/jsbamrah/status/1247633745278111747

-27 Cook T, Kursumovic E, Lennane S; Exclusive: deaths of NHS staff from Covid-19 analysed; HSJ; 22 April 2020 [accessed 28-04-20]
+38 Cook T, Kursumovic E, Lennane S; Exclusive: deaths of NHS staff from Covid-19 analysed; HSJ; 22 April 2020 [accessed 28-04-20]

-28 Beyond the data: Understanding the impact of Covid-19 on BAME groups; Public Health England; June 2020 higher levels of infections amongst residents in care homes in England.30
+39 Beyond the data: Understanding the impact of Covid-19 on BAME groups; Public Health England; June 2020 higher levels of infections amongst residents in care homes in England.41

-29 NMC (2019) Revalidation: Annual data report.
+40 NMC (2019) Revalidation: Annual data report.
 Year 3: April 2018 to March 2019.

 Our latest revalidation data shows that a significant proportion of Black African nurses and midwives work in care homes.
-A recent study of care homes in Scotland has shown an association between larger care homes and outbreaks of Covid-19.31
+A recent study of care homes in Scotland has shown an association between larger care homes and outbreaks of Covid-19.42